nestordemeure/nestordemeure.github.io/content/about/research.md

 #### [High-level GPU code: a case study examining JAX and OpenMP.](https://dl.acm.org/doi/10.1145/3624062.3624186) (high-performance computing)

-This paper (published as part of the proceedings of *Supercomputing 2023*) contrasts and compare the use of both JAX and OpenMP target offload to port a large cosmology code to GPU.
+This paper (published as part of the proceedings of *Supercomputing 2023*) contrasts and compares the use of both JAX and OpenMP target offload to port a large cosmology code to GPU.

-It gives a practical look at porting a large pre-existing application to GPU.
-Studying the performance of the resulting code but also usability and productivity.
+It gives a practical look at porting a large pre-existing application to GPU, studying the performance of the resulting code but also usability and productivity.

 #### [Porting a large cosmology code to GPU, a case study examining JAX and OpenMP.](https://cug.org/digital-library/) (high-performance computing)

-This paper (published as part of the proceedings of the *Cray User Group 2023*) contrasts and compare the use of both JAX and OpenMP target offload to port a large cosmology code to GPU.
+This paper (published as part of the proceedings of the *Cray User Group 2023*) contrasts and compares the use of both JAX and OpenMP target offload to port a large cosmology code to GPU.

-It gives a practical look at porting a large pre-existing application to GPU.
-Studying the performance of the resulting code but also usability and productivity.
+It gives a practical look at porting a large pre-existing application to GPU, studying the performance of the resulting code but also usability and productivity.

 #### [Encapsulated error, a direct approach to evaluate floating-point accuracy](https://dl.acm.org/doi/10.1145/3549205) (numerical accuracy)

 This paper covers my work on *encapsulated error*, a method designed to measure the numerical error of computations while being efficient enough to be applied to large parallel applications running on a supercomputer.

-The method is interesting in that it is both relatively easy to implement as a library, accurate and significantly faster than most alternatives.
+The method is interesting in that it is both relatively easy to implement as a library, accurate, and significantly faster than most alternatives.
-Its main downside is the need to replace floating point types used in an application with an instrumented alternative (which might not be practical when one has limited access to the source or when they are unwieldy to modify).
+Its main downside is the need to replace floating-point types used in an application with an instrumented alternative (which might not be practical when one has limited access to the source or when they are unwieldy to modify).

 #### [Ranger21: a synergistic deep learning optimizer](https://arxiv.org/abs/2106.13731) (machine learning)

 The Ranger21 paper was born from testing a large number of optimizers for deep learning and realizing that, while people were branding them as new optimizers, they often just included one new idea to an existing optimizer.
-We realized a lot of those ideas were orthogonal and synergetic: you would get better results putting them together than what would be expected by looking at them individually.
+We realized a lot of those ideas were orthogonal and synergistic: you would get better results putting them together than what would be expected by looking at them individually.

 The result is an optimizer that is surprisingly robust and, looking further, the idea that we should build modular optimizers to foster research in that direction.

 #### [Tagged error: tracing numerical error through computations](https://ieeexplore.ieee.org/document/9603395) (numerical accuracy)

-This paper covers my work on *tagged error*, an extension of *encapsulated error* destined to follow numerical error through a computation.
+This paper covers my work on *tagged error*, an extension of *encapsulated error* designed to follow numerical error through a computation.

 While the method introduces an important overhead, it is the best method I am aware of to find the source of a numerical error in computations.
 I have even used it to improve the numerical stability of algorithms, fixing problems one after the other until I reached the desired precision.